Illinois State University String Project

 WELCOME STRING PROJECT FAMILIES!

-This year's Winter Concert will be held on FRIDAY DECEMBER 13th, at 7pm.
-Dress rehearsals will take place between 4:30PM and 7PM.
+This year's Spring Concert will be held on Saturday, May 3rd, at 11AM, at ISU's Center for Performing Arts.
+Dress rehearsals will take place between 9AM and 10:45 AM.
 Arrival times for each class are listed below.

 If this is your first time going to the CPA, please allow extra time